SkyWeaver Trading Logo

 +

-How does the plus 15.62R YTD translate to a simulated account balance?
+How does +19.99R YTD compare to a benchmark?

 +

-Why publish every trade on the live record?
+Why publish every trade?

 +

-What changed between January 12 and now?
+What changed between the start of the year and now?

 +